History of World Championship Wrestling: New World Order and ratings dominance (1996–1998)

 Eventually, the Outsiders announced the forthcoming appearance of a third member.
 At Bash at the Beach 1996, Hall and Nash were scheduled to team with their mystery partner against Lex Luger, Randy Savage and Sting.
 Hulk Hogan came to the ring in the climax of the match and leg dropped Savage, revealing himself to be the Outsiders' third man.
 Giving an interview with Okerlund directly after the match, Hogan claimed the reason for the turn was that he was tired of fans that had turned on him.
 Hogan referred to himself and the Outsiders as a "new world organization of wrestling".
-The New World Order (nWo) would subsequentally begin feuds with wrestlers loyal to WCW.
+The New World Order (nWo) would subsequently begin feuds with wrestlers loyal to WCW.
 According to Bischoff, the original plan was to have Sting be revealed as the third man rather than Hogan.
 Hogan convinced Bischoff to make him the third man instead, with the reasoning that the third man needed to have WWF name value, much like Hall and Nash did, and because of Hogan's success as the face of the WWF in the 1980s and early 1990s.
 Hogan's heel turn marked the first time in over 15 years that he portrayed a villainous character.

 With most of the WCW roster over in Japan, the nWo took over the September 23, 1996, episode of Nitro, including the broadcast booth and the ring announcer's role.
 Largely due to the nWo angle, Nitro would go on to beat Raw for 84 consecutive weeks in the ratings.

-Road to Starrcade 1997
+Road to Starrcade 1997 and subsequent controversy (1997)

 In 1997, the nWo began feuding with the revived babyface Four Horsemen as well as the returning Sting.
 Following a lengthy absence, Sting returned to WCW television as a darker, brooding character, in a gimmick based on The Crow.
 Sting would be in the rafters of WCW arenas, and sometimes rappel down into the ring to help WCW wrestlers fight the nWo.
 This latter feud served to build up Starrcade in December, headlined by Sting facing Hogan for the WCW World Heavyweight Championship.
 Culminating a 15-month storyline, the event drew WCW's largest buyrate.